api integrations erp

 The third change is a developer-experience upgrade: every Odoo 19 database now auto-generates a live API documentation page listing every model and method on your specific instance, including any custom fields your team added.
 That removes a lot of guesswork from scoping an integration.

-Odoo 19 also leaned hard into AI, adding database-querying AI agents, natural-language “Ask AI” search, AI-assisted invoice scanning, and AI-generated dashboards.
-If compliance matters to you, some of those AI features route data to third-party model providers, so an air-gapped or regulated deployment should review what leaves the instance before switching them on.
+Odoo 19 also leaned hard into AI, adding database-querying AI agents, natural-language "Ask AI" search, AI-assisted invoice scanning, and AI-generated dashboards.
+If compliance matters, review the data-flow documentation for Odoo's AI features before enabling them in regulated or air-gapped environments.

 Which Odoo Plans Have API Access?

 The Odoo External API is only available on the Custom plan or a self-hosted deployment.
 The One App Free and Standard plans on Odoo Online do not expose it at all.
-This is the most common surprise in early-stage Odoo integration projects, and it has killed more than one project before a line of code was written.
+This is the most common surprise in early-stage Odoo integration projects.

 Plan Hosting External API access Custom modules Studio Multi-company